AviroopGhosh/TAS-Forge/documentation/Technical_Overview.md

 - **Route**: The complete path traversed by the stream, including the source, sink, and all intermediary switches.
 - **Periodicity**: The frequency at which frames are generated.
 Periodicities are randomly assigned from a predefined set in the `T_period` array within the `generate_network_system.m` script.
 You can customize the stream periodicities by modifying this array.
 - **Payload Size**: The size of each data frame (default: `100 Bytes`).
 This can be changed by editing the `payload` variable in `generate_network_system.m`.
 Note that the total frame size includes additional header overhead from the UDP and Ethernet layers.
-- **Minimum Possible E2E latency:** The E2E latency for each stream over the route caclulcated considering only propagation, processing and transmission delays but no queuing delays.
+- **Minimum Possible e2e latency:** The E2E latency for each stream over the route caclulcated considering only propagation, processing and transmission delays but no queuing delays.
 - **Deadline:** Each stream has a deadline constraint, set equal to the stream periodicity for simplicity.
-However, given the TAS simulated frameworks, the E2E latency is always equal to the minimum E2E latency or bounded based on analytical models.
+However, given the TAS simulated frameworks, the e2e latency is always equal to the minimum E2E latency or bounded based on analytical models.
 For further insights, refer to [1] and [2].
+- **Number of Hops:** The total number of links between the source and the sink.

 💡 **Note:** Each stream operates independently, and frame timing is defined relative to the macrotick unit used in the simulation.

+## References:
+[1] Aviroop Ghosh, Saleh Yousefi, and Thomas Kunz.
+2025.
+Multi-Stream TSN Gate Control Scheduling in the Presence of Clock Synchronization.
+In Proceedings of the 26th International Conference on Distributed Computing and Networking (ICDCN '25).
+Association for Computing Machinery, New York, NY, USA, 11–20. https://doi-org.proxy.library.carleton.ca/10.1145/3700838.3700847
+[2] A. Ghosh, S. Yousefi, and T. Kunz, "Latency Bounds for TSN Scheduling in the Presence of Clock Synchronization," *IEEE Networking Letters*, vol. 7, no. 1, pp. 41–45, March 2025.
+[DOI: 10.1109/LNET.2024.3507792](https://doi.org/10.1109/LNET.2024.3507792)